TrustTheVote-Project/VoteTrackerPlus/README.md

 * Developing a crowdfunding campaign

 The crowdfunding project is getting closer to launch.
 A preliminary project video is available at [https://www.youtube.com/watch?v=V0EuZHNHZ6A](https://www.youtube.com/watch?v=V0EuZHNHZ6A).
 The launch is contigent on receiving meaningful peer reviews to independently establish the efficacy and viability of the VoteTracker+ solution and on creating an adequate GUI based demo.

+VoteTracker+ is currently using GitHub's beta [project planning for developers](https://github.com/features/issues) for the [VoteTracker+ Project Plan](https://github.com/orgs/TrustTheVote-Project/projects/2/views/1).
+It is currently non-public - get involved or join the team to gain access to it.  :-)